-On October 1, NCHC will host a virtual event bringing together expert perspectives on the Trump and Biden presidential campaigns to share the candidates’ plan to reinvent our nation’s health care system for our patients, providers, and communities.
+On October 1, NCHC held a virtual event bringing together expert perspectives on the Trump and Biden presidential campaigns to share the candidates’ plan to reinvent our nation’s health care system for our patients, providers, and communities.

-The conversation will be moderated by Noam Levey, a national health care reporter with the Los Angeles Times, followed by another panel of health care leaders to reflect on the campaigns’ policy agenda and provide additional insight about the need to accelerate the transformation.
-Register Here.
+The conversation was moderated by Noam Levey, a national health care reporter with the Los Angeles Times, followed by another panel of health care who provided additional insight about the need to accelerate health care transformation.
+Click here for the full event recording.

 Panel 1: Discussion on the Presidential Campaigns